jacobo/building_services/slides.md

 * Working in 5 repositories at once sucks.
 * No integration tests.
 * No visibility of interactions in live system.

-!SLIDE
-# Side Note: Bundler Path

-    @@@ ruby
-    gem 'ey_services_api'
-&nbsp;

-    @@@ ruby
-    gem 'ey_services_api',
-      git: 'git@github.com:engineyard/ey_services_api.git'
-&nbsp;

-    @@@ ruby
-    # stuff
-    gem 'ey_services_api', path: '../ey_services_api'

-.notes and here's a little lesson for you... you can even run all this stuff locally with bundler path, and you can use bundler git so you don't have to publish your gems while you are still in development

 !SLIDE[bg=pictures/beachponder.jpg]
 ### Full integration tests are hard